Fund administration: Fund administrator liability

-The case of Anwar v.
-Fairfield Greenwich (SDNY) is the major case relating to fund administrator liability for failure to handle its NAV-related obligations properly.
+Anwar v.
+Fairfield Greenwich (SDNY, 2010) is the major case relating to fund administrator liability for failure to handle its NAV-related obligations properly.
 The case was a consolidated proceeding against defendants that provided auditing and hedge fund administration and management services to investor plaintiffs whose investments were lost in the Bernard Madoff Ponzi scheme.
 Defendants were entities and individuals associated with among others Fairfield Greenwich Group, Citco Group Ltd ("Citco"), and GlobeOp Financial Services.
 Investors accused the defendants of collecting hundreds of millions of dollars in fees for their services, while ignoring warning signs that should have alerted them to the existence of Madoff’s fraud.
 Plaintiffs alleged they lost $7.5 billion.

 The defendants settled in 2016 by paying the Anwar plaintiffs $235 million.

 Before the case settled, the court held that although the administration agreements did not explicitly name plaintiff investors as third-party beneficiaries, plaintiffs satisfactorily alleged intent to permit third-party enforcement given that the administration agreements requirement that the Citco defendants render certain specific performance directly to plaintiffs.
 The court also held that plaintiffs adequately alleged that there was a discrete group of potential investors who were known parties to the Administrators, and that the Administrators intended those investors to rely upon the NAV to invest in the Funds.
 In addition, the court held that the Administrator sending NAV statements to interested investor parties was sufficient to allege a "linking" requirement.

 The court held that the case was parallel with Pension Comm. of Univ. of Montreal Pension Plan v.
 Banc of Am.
 Sec., 592 F. Supp.2d 608, 641 (SDNY 2009), in which The NAV, which was to be independently calculated and reported by [the Administrators], was fundamental to Plaintiffs' initial investment decisions, decisions to invest additional funds, and decisions to maintain the investments over time.
 The number of shares that the Plaintiffs received in exchange for their investment amounts depended on [the Administrators'] NAV calculations.
 Plaintiffs' subsequent reported profits also turned on [the Administrators'] calculations.
 Therefore, Plaintiffs necessarily relied on [the Administrators'] NAV calculations.
 The court held further that "As in Pension Committee, ... it is reasonable to infer from Plaintiffs' allegations that the Administrators were aware that Plaintiffs would—and did—rely on their statements of the Funds' NAVs that were sent to the investors....
 Accordingly, the Court finds that Plaintiffs allege a relationship between the investors and the Administrators that gives rise to a duty of care ...."